ncatlab/nlab-content/pages/6/4/8/0/846/content.md

 If the simplicial sets in question are [[quasi-categories]], their join computes the corresponding [[join of quasi-categories]], effectively an [[over quasi-category]] construction.

-In this sense the join can then also be computed -- up to equivalence of quasi-categories -- as the [[homotopy colimit|homotopy pushout]] of the two projections out of $S \times S'$.
+In this sense, the join can also be computed -- up to equivalence of quasi-categories -- as the [[homotopy colimit|homotopy pushout]] of the two projections out of $S \times S'$.

 In this form, the join is used in [definition 1.2.8.1, p.
 42](http://arxiv.org/PS_cache/math/pdf/0608/0608040v4.pdf#page=42) of [[Higher Topos Theory|HTT]]